pravj/blog-repo/content/blog/setting-up-personal-okr-jfm-2021.md

 Once you've decided your objective, the key-results will be a mechanism to show your progress towards that objective.

-To come up with the objectives associated with the themes, ask yourself
+To come up with the key-results associated with the objective, ask yourself

 * How will I know I am getting there (_reaching the objective_)?

 > Key-results are milestones that will move you closer to the objective if achieved.

-Considering the earlier example of the Objective (_Get in a better shape_), here are three representative key-results:
+Considering the earlier example of the Objective (_Get in a better shape_), here are two representative key-results:

 * Key-result-1: Reduce weight by 10 kilograms (_or pounds_)
 * Key-result-2: Achieve a daily step count of 10K steps walked